Skip to content

 We’re not talking about ethical gulfs of the kind created when a green-minded employee doesn’t like their employer’s questionable environmental practices.
 That’s a job that falls way out of most internal communicators’ remit.

 What we are looking at here is when the company’s stated values – usually expressed together with a vision, a mission, and a purpose – don’t resonate with the people who work in the organisation.
-Let’s explore some examples so we can identify when this misalignment is happening, and equip ourselves with strategies for turning a rift into a gift.
+Let’s explore some examples so we can identify when this misalignment is happening, how to instil company value in employees, and equip ourselves with strategies for turning a rift into a gift.

 Personal values vs company values